 System Services Mapping

 A system services map is a thorough, detailed catalog of all of the organizations, programs, and initiatives and their services or practices within a particular focus area.
-It is designed to be visual, clear, and concise with a goal of providing a simplified perspective of the cumulative work being done.
+It is designed to be visual, clear, and concise with a goal of providing a simplified perspective of the cumulative ongoing work.
 It is intended to be updated a regular intervals.